 As part of the system-wide COVID-19 Community Health Equity Strategy, care kits were assembled and distributed to vulnerable communities throughout the region.
 Care kits included masks, hand sanitizer, soap and basic educational materials in multiple languages, as well as information on staying safe during the COVID-19 pandemic and how to access food services.
 More than 48,000 care kits have been distributed to Lynn residents alone.

 COVID-19 testing sites were set up and made available to residents of particular communities and neighborhoods where COVID-19 rates were higher.
-On June 20, 2020, North Shore Physicians Group, NSMC, Lynn Community Health Center and the City of Lynn offered COVID-19 testing at the Ingalls School in downtown Lynn.
-Testing was available for all Lynn residents, regardless of immigration status, and patients did not need to have health insurance to be tested.
-Earlier in June there was a testing center in the Point Neighborhood in Salem, available to all residents of the Point.
+During the summer and fall of 2020, North Shore Physicians Group, NSMC, Lynn Community Health Center and the City of Lynn offered several local events where COVID-19 testing, information, care kits, and food were available to residents of Lynn, Salem and Peabody.
+Testing was available regardless of immigration status, and patients did not need to have health insurance to be tested.

 Spanish Language Care Group